cknow/awesome-validator/docs/isrc.md

 # Isrc

-Validates if the input is isrc.
+Validates if the input is [ISRC](https://pt.wikipedia.org/wiki/ISRC).

 Valid values: